breannansmith/scisim/readme.md

 * USE_PYTHON: Enables support for embedded Python language scripting.
 Required for kinematic scripting.

 * SANITIZER: Enables support for compiler sanitizer modes.
-Options are: none, address
+Options are: none, address, undefined

 To enable the build system to find Ipopt, prefix the cmake command with CMAKE_PREFIX_PATH set to your Ipopt [installation directory](https://github.com/breannansmith/scisim/blob/master/readme_ipopt.md):